searleser97/graphite-cli/README.md

 gp upstack validate # pull changes to pull request and store in stack metadata, such as titles

 # gp downstack...
-gp downstack submit # create pr's / force pushes for full stack gp downstack validate # pull changes to pull request and store in stack metadata, such as titles gp downstack land # [TODO] attempt to land full stack
+gp downstack validate # pull changes to pull request and store in stack metadata, such as titles gp downstack submit # [TODO] create pr's / force pushes for full stack gp downstack land # [TODO] attempt to land full stack

 # gp branch ...